 I first came to Rome when I was on tour with Hair-the musical.
 The entire cast, musicians and crew decided to eat at a restaurant near our hotel, which was in the middle of nowhere in Rome.
 Instead of being forever grateful due to the enormous amount of business that a group of forty hungry people had brought this anonymous restaurant, they greedily added one euro for every item on the bill.
 When I brought up the discrepancy, the waiter replied, “Oh yes, please excuse me”, pulling out his pen, as he changed the amounts of every item on the menu instead of the check.

 Whenever I tell this story, Italians tell me that I should have called the police.
 I know my rights now, but no one knows their rights when they are vacationing in a foreign country.
 Especially when you have been scammed continuously.
+If you feel you are being scammed at a restaurant, do not hesitate to call the police or Carabinieri by dialing either 112 or 113.
+If the receipt you were given does not state that it is a ‘ricevuta fiscale’, then you can get them into lots of trouble for tax evasion by calling the Guardia di Finanza.
+The exact words ‘ricevuta fiscale’ and a serial number should be stamped on the receipt that you are given.

 €900 for pasta?!!!

 Recently, a story made the papers around the globe.
 A Japanese couple ate at a very chic five-star restaurant, which is frequented by Italian celebrities and politicians.
 The bill totaled around €700-€900.
 The amount varies with each retelling of the story.
 They calmly paid the bill, left and went directly to the police.
 According to the police reports, the bill should have totaled no more than €200.
 The restaurant has been closed down since, setting a precedent.
 This is the minimum that should happen and is a definite step in the right direction.
+The mayor of Rome at the time then offered the Japanese couple an all-expense-paid vacation in Rome, to which they replied, “No thanks!”

 Many restaurants will give you an amount to pay without an itemized receipt.
 Bars will charge tourists more even for a cup of coffee.
 Supermarkets will continually cheat you out of mere pennies without excusing themselves and still charge you for the bag, but will break a bill if you are otherwise short a cent or two.